 The forests of Asia are among Earth’s most threatened ecosystems.
 The Arnold Arboretum is committed to understanding and preserving the biodiversity of these forests, via research, capacity building, and informatics support.
 The Arboretum has worked at the forefront of plant biology research in East and Southeast Asia for many decades.
 Today our researchers are active in the core fields of plant species discovery, biogeography, forest ecology, and climate change.
-Educational activities supported by the Arboretum have changed the lives of Harvard students and young Asian researchers alike, from the 1920s to the present.
+Educational activities supported by the Arboretum have changed the lives and advanced the careers of Harvard students and young Asian researchers alike, from the 1920s to the present.

 120 Years of the Arnold Arboretum in Asia

 Today’s research and education activities in Asia stand on a foundation of scientific and human resources built over twelve decades.

 - Arnold Arboretum Founding Director Charles Sprague Sargent made a collecting trip to Japan in 1892.

 - Arnold Arboretum plant collector Ernest Henry Wilson made two trips to China (1906, 1910), two trips to Japan, and one trip to Korea.

 - Staff member J.G.
 Jack made trips to Japan, China, and Korea in 1905.

 - Elmer Drew Merrill, who would later become director of the Arboretum, traveled to the Philippines in 1902, beginning work that would become his seminal Flora of the Philippines (Hay, 1998)